Diana Swain is featured in the following program(s):

-The host of CBC News Networks' The Investigators, Diana Swain is one of Canada's leading investigative journalists, and the Senior Investigative Correspondent for CBC News.
+The host of CBC News Networks' The Investigators, Diana Swain is one of Canada's leading investigative journalists and CBC News' Senior Investigative journalist.

-In more than a quarter century of reporting on stories around Canada and around the globe, Swain has developed a reputation for compelling interviews and uncovering stories that Canadians care about.
+In three decades of reporting on stories across Canada and around the globe, Diana has developed a reputation for compelling interviews and uncovering stories that Canadians care about.
 That work has garnered numerous awards from the leading journalism and professional associations in Canada.

 Canadians will also know Diana from her many years behind the anchor desk in Winnipeg and Toronto.
 She has won the Gemini for Best News Anchor three times, and was the first woman in Canada to win the award.

 Change your location